TGuillerme/Total_Evidence_Method-Missing_data/README.md

 ## Citation
 If you are using this code, please cite:

-* Guillerme, T. & Cooper, N. (**2015**).
+* Guillerme, T. & Cooper, N. (**2016**).
 Effects of missing data on topological inference using a Total Evidence approach.
-Molecular Phylogenetics and Evolution. doi:10.1016/j.ympev.2015.08.023
+Molecular Phylogenetics and Evolution 94A:146-158. doi:10.1016/j.ympev.2015.08.023

 [Citation formats](http://www.sciencedirect.com/science/article/pii/S1055790315002547)